micahwoods/micahwoods.github.io/_posts/2017-09-23-converting-to-bushels-per-area.md

 > The technical definition of how much sprigs this should be is therefore to take 672 m<sup>2</sup> of sod, shred it, and that should make 800 bushels.
 Then, spread that 672 m<sup>2</sup> of shredded sod onto 10,000 m<sup>2</sup>.

 > I think the planting of warm season grasses in the USA involves more shredded sod, and in Thailand it seems like a lot of verticutting, but not so much shredded sod.
-So you can also check the conversion by looking at the volume of about 35 liters of sprigs.
+So you can also check the conversion by looking at the mass of about 35 liters of sprigs.

 > That's the best conversion I can make.

 This conversion is something that Mike Richardson and I have discussed a few times.
-We recently did again, concerning the planting rate of manilagrass (*Zoysia matrella* 'nuan noi') nurseries near Bangkok.
+We [recently did again](https://twitter.com/ArkansasTurf/status/911776131216486400), concerning the planting rate of manilagrass (*Zoysia matrella* 'nuan noi') nurseries near Bangkok.
 These fields are planted by taking 1 m<sup>2</sup> of sod and planting it to 4 m<sup>2</sup>.
 What's that planting rate in bushels?

 ![planting sod in Bangkok](https://c1.staticflickr.com/5/4427/37018765580_726579286c_b_d.jpg)